mailsac/mailsac-examples/getting_started/sendmail.rst

 Sending Mail
 ============

-.. important:: Sending messages requires the `purchase <https://mailsac.com/pricing>`_ of outgoing message credits.
+.. important:: Sending messages requires the `purchase <https://mailsac.com/pricing>`_ of outgoing message credits, unless you are sending interally, within a custom domain you are hosting on Mailsac.

 Sending an email uses the `outgoing-messages endpoint <https://mailsac.com/docs/api/#send-email-messages>`_.
 This endpoint is accessed with :code:`POST /api/outgoing-messages`.
 This API uses a POST method, unlike our previous two examples, which use GET.
 Several pieces of information are required to send an email.

-* Mailsac API Key
+* :code:`Mailsac-Key` header with `your API key <https://mailsac.com/api-keys>`_
 * :code:`to` address
 * :code:`from` address
 * :code:`text` message text body